What should I know about acute flaccid myelitis (AFM)?

 *Acute flaccid myelitis (AFM) facts written by Charles P. Davis, MD, PhD

 - Acute flaccid myelitis (AFM) is a rare but serious problem with the nervous system in the area of the spinal cord (gray matter) that causes muscles and reflexes in the body to become weak.
 The condition began increasing in frequency in 2014.
 It occurs mainly in children and very rarely in adults.
-AFM is not contagious person to person but may spread to humans from mosquitoes.
+AFM is not contagious from person to person but may spread to humans from mosquitoes.

 - AFM symptoms and signs usually have a sudden onset that begins with arm or leg weakness along with loss of muscle tone and reflexes.
-In addition, patients may have facial droop difficulty moving their eyes drooping eyelids and/or difficulty with swallowing or speaking (slurred speech), with the most severe symptom being respiratory failure.
+In addition, patients may have facial droop difficulty moving their eyes drooping eyelids, and/or difficulty with swallowing or speaking (slurred speech), with the most severe symptom being a respiratory failure.

 - Viruses, environmental toxins, and/or genetic disorders may cause AFM and similar neurological conditions.
 Viruses that may cause AFM or similar conditions are poliovirus and non-polio enteroviruses (especially enterovirus 68), West Nile virus, Japanese encephalitis, St. Louis encephalitis, and adenoviruses.
 AFM often has no identifiable cause despite lab tests.